Skip to main content

 “It’s a bit deceiving on the trails, especially when it’s a bit cooler during winter.
 By the time you get thirsty you’re probably already dehydrated.
 We encourage riders to carry lots of water and to drink about a litre per hour,” advises Jennifer.

-Jennifer also recommends a repair kit (spare tube, levers, multi-tool, pump), a map and a cellphone.
+Jennifer also recommends a repair kit (spare tube, levers, multi-tool, pump), a map and a mobile phone.
 “I haven’t heard of anyone getting into trouble out there, but it is always good to be prepared,” says Jennifer.

 The big surprise for mountain bikers hitting the trails around Alice Springs for the first time is how varied they are and how well they’ve been organised into a series of circuits suitable for riders of varying skill, experience and fitness levels.

-The 200km or more of trails (nobody is quite sure the total length) range from old dirt roads and access trails to handmade singletracks that weave through outcrops and fast tracks that take riders through tall bush grass, many of them following the natural lines taken by wildlife.
+The approximate 200km of trails range from old dirt roads and access trails to purpose-built singletrack that weave through outcrops, along with fast tracks that take riders through tall bush grass, many of them following the natural lines taken by wildlife.

 “The variety is incredible,” says Jennifer.
 “In an easily manageable area you could find yourself on a sharply twisting climb as you scale a ridge, rolling down a rock face into a gully or powering through a sandy singletrack surrounded on all sides by eye-level high vegetation.